The Watchmaker’s Hand Excerpt

 “Dan,” he radioed, “we’re five degrees down, forward jib.
 Counterweights’re back.”

-A crane is not meant to lean more than five degrees, beyond that, the complicated skeleton of steel tubes and rods and plates begin to buckle and bend.
+A crane is not meant to lean more than five degrees.
+Beyond that, the complicated skeletons of steel tubes and rods and plates begin to buckle and bend.
 The slewing ring—the huge turntable that swung the jib horizontally—was groaning.

 He heard a distant but loud crack.
 Then another.